 Parral Mining District

 The Parral mining district, located in southern Chihuahua State, Mexico, was a major producer of silver, lead and zinc during the middle of the last century, with its history of silver mining dating back to the 16th Century.
-Within this productive district, the Company controls four separate properties: Veta Colorada, La Palmilla, San Patricio and Chilicote.
+Within this productive district, the Company controls three separate properties: Veta Colorada, La Palmilla, and San Patricio.

 Veta Colorada Project